Qryptal/qryptal.github.io/README.md

 ### Support or Contact

-Having trouble or need more information? [contact us](https://www.qryptal.com/contact) and we’ll help you sort it out.
+Having trouble or need more information? [contact us](https://www.qryptal.com/contact) and we’ll get you sorted!